-Owain Jones takes a look at eight of the biggest controversies to take place at the Rugby World Cup.
+Owain Jones takes a look at nine of the biggest controversies to take place at the Rugby World Cup.

 The Rugby World Cup has seen some of the greatest moments in rugby history take place, but it has never been immune to controversial moments either.
 From dodgy refereeing performances to dirty tactics, Owain Jones discusses some of the biggest controversial moments to take place during the tournament below.

 Craig Joubert’s iffy penalty decision enrages Scots (2015)

 Scotland were on the cusp of a first semi-final appearance since 1991 when South African referee Craig Joubert blew his whistle for a penalty against prop Jon Welch for accidental offside, even though video replays showed the ball had been knocked backwards by Australian Nick Phipps.
 The much-maligned decision gave Bernard Foley a final reprieve to steal the game from under the Scots noses and he slotted the penalty to win the game 35-34.
 The Scots were incandescent with legend Gavin Hastings calling it a ‘disgrace’ and Joubert didn’t help his cause by scarpering on the final whistle.
 He was duly overlooked for duty in the semi-finals and World Rugby later admitted that it had been an egregious mistake.

 Food poisoning on the eve of the Rugby World Cup Final (1995)